François Terby: a Leuven amateur astronomer 140 years ago

 War Damage?

-First message were that no files were logged for war damage for the address Bogaardenstraat 70 in Leuven.
+First messages were that no files were logged for war damage for the address Bogaardenstraat 70 in Leuven.
 Now it seems that three different files are available, and logged by Mr. Terby ‘s wife after WW I during the 20’s.
-The finder of these files (I. Jorissen) is likely going to consult these files.
+The finder of these files (I. Jorissen) o consulted these files in the Belgian “Rijksarchief” on June 5th 2025.
+Ingeborg writes “… the damage was related to arson by the German troops in Augus 1914, damaging two commercial houses in the (now) “Bondgenotenstraat” (nr.
+1 and 2 on the corner of the St. Margaretasquare and the “Tiensestraat”).
+So luckily the damage was not related to the family house in the “Bogaardenstraat”

-Mr. Stroobant wrote a book on François Terby, with lots of interesting details.
+Mr. Paul Stroobant wrote a book on François Terby in 1931, with lots of interesting details.
 It can be consulted online (Google both names).
-Main takeways are:
+Mr. Stroobant was then a retired astronomer & director of Uccle Royal Belgian Observatory, which he joined in 1891, shortly after the main observing period of Terby.

 - before the 8″ Grubb refractor Mr. Terby used a 90mm Secrétan refractor.
-However it appears that between these two telescope, he also used a 109mm Secrétan !
+However it appears that between these two telescope, he also used a 108mm Secrétan !

 - Terby did not only correspond with letters to the Royal Belgian Observatory, he actually also did some observations there (old observatory in the city).

-- he could see bright zodiacal light from Leuven centre.
+- he could see bright zodiacal light from Leuven centre in 1883

 - his interest started during his high school years, in the ‘Josefieten’ (old market), where a teacher had a small refractor